ArpanDhot/Parking-security-system-for-detecting-abnormal-behaviour/README.md

 ## Conclusion

-The Parking Management System successfully achieved its primary objectives, providing an efficient and comprehensive parking management and security solution.
+The Parking Management System achieved its primary objectives by providing an efficient and comprehensive parking management and security solution.
 The system effectively caters to the needs of users, administrators, and security personnel.
-Future enhancements and refinements can build upon this strong foundation